-Be it through film, TV, or the seemingly countless Kenny Powers memes, if you’ve seen one loud-mouthed Danny McBride character, you’ve seen them all.
+If you’ve seen one loud-mouthed Danny McBride character, you’ve seen them all.
 HBO has now indulged this brand of comedy across three separate, but wildly similar TV shows.
-The Righteous Gemstones – the latest entry in this cavalcade of supercharged, exaggerated male bravado – is hardly any different.
+The Righteous Gemstones – the latest entry in this cavalcade of supercharged, exaggerated male bravado – is an evolution on what came before, but only marginally so.
 It’s crude and possessed of a good idea – megachurches are a useful proxy for the argument that capitalism has wholly corrupted American Christianity – but follows through with impossibly unsubtle execution.

 Danny McBride grew up a Baptist in small-town Virginia.
 With the aid of some puppet props, his mother actually performed sermons at his childhood church.
 He later attended college in North Carolina where he met aspiring filmmaker Jody Hill.
 In 2006, they made The Foot First Way, a black comedy about a delusional Taekwondo instructor in small-town North Carolina.
 Arrogant and abrasive, the main character – played by McBride – loses just about everything through the course of the movie before refinding his confidence by, spoiler, rejecting a chronically unfaithful wife and challenging and defeating his idol in a Taekwondo competition.
 In triumph, however, he’s still just a Taekwondo instructor with a dojo in a North Carolina strip mall.